 To assess the size of the team in Krakow we used LinkedIn data.
 Yes, in some cases LinkedIn data can show figures that are as much as 20-40% lower than the actual number of employees.
 We assumed that this gap is comparable between companies.

 At first glance

-There are at least 70 software houses in Krakow that meet our criteria.
-At least 30% of them are small firms that employ up to 10 people.
-Another 30% of them are those that have a range between 10 and 30 employees.
-These small ones often started as an initiative of a couple of friends who found a client for their services.
-Some of the largest ones grew as staff augmentation providers for big players in the Krakow market like Sabre or ABB.
+There are at least 100 software houses in Krakow that meet our criteria.
+More than half of them (62%) have a range of between 10 and 49 employees.
+At least 8% of them are small firms that employ up to 10 people.
+These small firms often started as an initiative by a couple of friends who found a client for their services.
+Some of the largest ones grew as staff augmentation providers for the big players in the Krakow market, such as Sabre or ABB.

 The majority of small software houses specialize in Web and Mobile apps.
 They build websites, web applications and mobile applications to clients’ specific requirements.
 Only a handful of software houses specialize in some specific technologies, like Virtus Labs (Scala) or domains and industries like Ailleron (telco, fintech, hospitality).

 All of the software houses try to follow Agile practices, with some of them like Lunar Logic being particularly focused on having best-in-class processes.